 Classroom example: A secondary Geography teacher wants students to understand watershed boundaries.
 Rather than describing watersheds and asking students to identify them on a map, the teacher asks students to predict where water will flow on a topographic map.
 They mark their predictions.
 Then the teacher reveals actual watershed boundaries.
 The gap between prediction and reality is the hook that drives learning.
 Students now care about understanding why water flows the way it does and how topography determines this.

 This does not mean abandoning formative assessment.
-Assessment that provides information to support learning (formative assessment) can support curiosity if it is formative in practice, not just name.
+Assessment that provides information to support learning (formative assessment) can support curiosity if it is formative in practise, not just name.
 Formative assessment means using information from assessment to adjust teaching, not grading student work publicly or using it to rank students.
 The difference is whether assessment feels like "we are checking your understanding so we can help you" or "we are checking whether you are smart."

 One practical approach is to use assessment without grades.
 When a teacher marks a student's work and writes feedback but does not assign a grade, the focus shifts from performance to learning.
 The student is more likely to be curious about understanding the feedback.
 This is slower than grading (it is harder to assign a grade than to provide detailed feedback), which is precisely why it is effective.
 It signals that understanding matters more than speed.

-Classroom example: Two secondary Mathematics classes study retrieval practice quizzes.
+Classroom example: Two secondary Mathematics classes study retrieval practise quizzes.
 In the first class, quizzes are graded and contribute to the student's final mark.
 Students are anxious about performance and focus on memorising answers.
 In the second class, quizzes are used to identify gaps in understanding, but students receive only feedback, not grades.
 Questions that students answered incorrectly are revisited in lessons, and students are explicitly thanked for revealing gaps.
 Over time, students in the second class ask more questions and are more willing to attempt difficult problems because the quiz is a tool for learning, not a judgment.
 They are more curious.

 Question-asking.
 Track how many genuine (not procedural) questions students ask during a lesson.
 A genuine question seeks to understand something; a procedural question asks for permission or clarification about a task.
 In a curious classroom, students ask more genuine questions.
 This is simple to count and provides immediate feedback on whether your lesson structure is creating information gaps.

-Persistence on difficult tasks.
-Students who are curious continue working on a task even after initial attempts fail.
-Students who are not curious quickly ask for help or give up.
+not curious quickly ask for help or give up.
 Time spent on an unsolved problem before asking for help is a proxy for curiosity.
 Note that this is distinct from productive struggle.
 A student struggling productively is engaged but may not be curious.
 A curious student is struggling with purpose; they are trying to resolve a gap in understanding.

 Elaboration and explanation.
 When students explain their thinking to a peer or to you, and they go beyond what was required, they are likely curious.
 A student who says, "I think it is this because..." and then adds extra reasoning is trying to understand, not just comply.
 Notice the difference between minimal explanations (exactly what was asked) and elaborated explanations (more than asked, unexpected connections).